 It is only recently with the work of Webb and Frankel that the Philia period has been accepted as predating Early Cypriot.
 The dates of Cypriot Chalcolithic and Early Bronze Age periods tend to be regularly revised.
 Most knowledge comes from cemeteries and there has been limited digging of stratified occupation sites of this period, partly due to the 1974 Turkish invasion and occupation of the North, which led to a UNESCO ban on archaeological co-operation.

-Cattle pulling the new ploughs allowed larger areas to be taken into cultivation, which started an expansion of the population that continued through the Early and Middle Bronze Age.
 Eventually the Philia culture hybridised with local Chalcolithic traditions, creating the Early Cypriot culture.
-The flat bottomed Red-Polished Philia pottery gave way to a profusion of local, round bottomed variants produced in each settlement.
+Flat bottomed Red-Polished Philia pottery gave way to a profusion of local, round bottomed variants produced in each settlement.
 The centre of pottery innovation in the early to middle Cypriot period was at first Vounous and then nearby Lapithos, both near the North coast.
+There, as the Early Bronze Age progressed, signs of further social differentiation appeared in grave goods, probably driven by the organisation of the expanding copper production and trade, but this did not produce distinctive elite dwellings.
 Southern pottery remained plainer and less innovative, and the culture may have been less hierarchical.

 There were no towns yet.
 Buildings in settlements were close-packed and shared walls.
 Access was by narrow lanes.
-Houses were stone or more often mud-brick on a stone base, generally composed of a few rectangular rooms on one or two sides of a small courtyard.
+Houses were occasionally stone but more often mud-brick on a stone base, generally composed of a few rectangular rooms on one or two sides of a small courtyard.
 Walls and sometimes floors were rendered with lime plaster with low benches and hearths against the walls and pivot holes for doors.
 There were mortars sunk into the floor and lime plaster bins for storage jars and pots.
 Pierced lugs on many smaller bowls and vessels suggest they may have been hung from pegs in the wall.
 Stone grinders and scrapers were used in food production.
-Although there are two ceramic depictions of thrones, and a few tables and possibly stools, most people probably sat on the floor to eat.
-After the Philia period and until the End of the Middle Bronze Age almost all vessels had round bottoms (like many traditional African pots now), so large storage vessels sat in dips in the floor while others probably sat in organic rings (perhaps rafia).
+Although there are a few ceramic depictions of thrones, and some tables and possibly stools, most people probably sat on the floor to eat.
+After the Philia period and until near the end of the Middle Bronze Age almost all vessels had round bottoms (like many traditional African pots now), so large storage vessels sat in dips in the floor while others probably sat in organic rings.

-Staple foods comprised bread wheat, barley, chickpeas, and lentils, plus probably dairy products, while the major source of meat was sheep and goat, supplemented by venison, pork, and beef only for special occasions.
+Staple foods comprised bread wheat, barley, chickpeas, and lentils, plus probably dairy products, while the major source of meat was sheep and goat, supplemented by venison, pork, and beef only for special occasions such as funeral feasts.
 This would have been extended with olives, berries, nuts and herbs, and seafood by the coast.
 Wine and beer were drunk.
 Wool, goat hair, and later flax fibres were spun and made into cloth.

 These elaborate funerals involved feasting and the consumption of alcoholic drinks and were occasions for the assertion and display of status by the provision of food and grave goods, including pottery, bronze and gold objects.
 The most common are the simple bowls used by the participants but beside the normal jugs and bowls, more elaborate and imaginative composite pots with proliferating spouts and bodies appeared, plus scenic models, most probably made especially for funerals, and representations on vessels of activities and cult animals.
 A little before 2000 BC the mysterious Plank Figures started to be made at Lapithos, which are found both in settlements and tombs and spread across most of the island.